naganandana-n/FinLearn-AI/README.md

    The retrieved context is injected into a prompt and passed to GPT-4o.

 4. **Response Generation**
-   The model returns a contextualized, human-readable answer, quiz, or plan.
+   The model returns a contextualized, human readable answer, quiz, or plan.

 5. **Fallback Search (Optional)**
    If needed, DuckDuckGo is used to fetch additional external information.